burningwave/graph/README.md

 [![logo](Burningwave-logo.jpg "Burningwave")](https://www.burningwave.org/)

-# graph
-A framework for create graphs of synchronous/asynchronous Java method calls using a JSon configuration
+**Burningwave Graph** is a framework for create graphs of synchronous/asynchronous Java method calls using a JSon configuration